 Only around one in five people who are infected with Zika have symptoms.
 These include low-grade fever, a rash, red eyes and joint pain.

 There are no specific treatments for Zika virus.
-Symptoms will typically clear up after 4–7 days.
+Symptoms will typically clear up after four to seven days.

 If you're pregnant or trying to get pregnant, and you've recently travelled to an area with Zika, we recommend that you speak with your health care provider or lead maternity carer, even if you do not feel sick.
 It is especially important to see a health care provider if you develop a fever, rash, joint pain, or red eyes during your trip or within two weeks after travelling to a country where Zika has been reported.